 With Guy's & St. Thomas' Charity, London, UK

-Everybody deserves great support for themselves and their families at the end of their lives.
-At the moment this doesn’t always happen.
-Working with Guy’s and St Thomas’ Charity, we set out to bring together end of life care experts with excited members of the community together to design solutions that make a vision of what better endings look like a reality for people living and dying in Lambeth and Southwark.
+Everybody deserves great support for themselves and for their families at the end of their lives.
+This doesn’t always happen.
+Working with Guy’s and St Thomas’ Charity, we set out to bring together end of life care experts with members of the community to mobilise a new vision for ‘better endings’.

 in England in 2013 did not receive any palliative care.

 predicted increase in the demand for end of life care support in Lambeth and Southwark by 2030.

 “It seemed to me like there was a lack of humanity in the process right from the start.
 There didn't seem to be anybody that he felt he could ask questions to, it was a medical process that he just had to wait for and in the meantime there didn't seem to be any physical monitoring of the situation or anybody to talk to or give him advice.”
 Bereaved daughter

 Research on end of life care in the UK makes for grim reading.
 It tells us that too many people die in unsettling environments, surrounded by the wrong people.
 Too many people die lonely and afraid, unable to access any appropriate support and care.
 And for too many, some of the most precious days of their lives are spent marking time, simply waiting for the end to come.
 Current ‘outcome measures’, such as whether someone dies in their ‘preferred place of death’ obscure much of the lived experience of people that are dying, and their loved ones.
 It doesn’t tell us how they feel, what’s important to them or how they want to be supported.

 “Most of what we most value in life — love, friendship, respect, recognition, care — comes from relationships … People die well when they are supported by relationships with people who care for them and provide their lives with a sense of meaning.”
 Jake Garber and Charles Leadbeater